 - Addiction is defined as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.

-For most substance abusers, oxycodone addiction starts with legal use that spirals out of control over time.
-Addiction can develop rapidly; as usage continues,builds, leading to a need for higher doses to feel the same pleasant side effects.
+For most substance abusers, dependency starts with legal use that spirals out of control over time.
+It can develop rapidly; as usage continues, tolerance builds, leading to a need for higher doses to feel the same pleasant side effects.
 In time, the changes to brain chemistry lead to a physical compulsion, making it hard to function without regular access.

 - Drowsiness and fatigue